-A cold front is an area of transition between an approaching mass of cold air and a mass of warmer air.
-On a weather map, meteorologists often show a cold front as a blue line, or as a blue line with blue triangles.
+Cold front weather is an area of transition between an approaching mass of cold air and a mass of warmer air.
+Weather maps generally show warm and cold fronts, with a cold front appearing as a blue line, or as a blue line with blue triangles.
 The approaching cold front typically moves from northwest to southeast in North America, and the air behind the front is usually colder and more dry than the air ahead of the front.

 The barometer begins falling as the lower air pressure associated with a cold front approaches.
 A falling barometer is often seen as an indication of deteriorating weather conditions.
 Pressure continues to fall steadily until the cold front arrives.
 Once it does, the air pressure bottoms out at its lowest point relative to the particular front’s intensity, then shows a steep rise.
 After the cold front passes through, the barometer begins a steady increase.

-Temperatures can fall rapidly as the cold front approaches, sometimes more than 8 degrees Celsius (15 degrees Fahrenheit).
+Cold front temperatures can fall rapidly as the front approaches, sometimes more than 8 degrees Celsius (15 degrees Fahrenheit).
 As cold air sinks, it displaces warmer air near the surface and sends it aloft, which accounts for the rapid deterioration in temperature readings.
 After the cold front passes, air temperature continues to fall, though not as rapidly before it finally stabilizes.

 The displacement of air masses also signals a change in wind direction and speed.
 Warmer air blowing in from the south gives way to gusty winds that shift directions as the cold front passes.
 Winds typically blow from a northwestly direction, or western direction on the other side of a cold front.